-Guests staying at the lodges within the Kruger Private Concessions also have access to Kruger National Park itself and your guide may choose to take you into the park for special sightings.
-We do find, though, that there is an incredible wealth of wildlife to be found in the private areas and most guests will opt to stay within their concession to enjoy the more intimate encounters on offer.
+The private reserves that run adjacent to the Kruger National Park – such as the Sabi Sands and Timbavati in particular – are home to some of Africa’s most luxurious safari properties and a number of ultra-exclusive game-viewing areas.
+We cannot recommend them highly enough, and we find that most of our clients choose to stay there rather than within the park itself.
+Guests staying at the properties within the Kruger private concessions also have access to the national park and your guide might choose to take you into the park for special sightings.
+We do find, though, that there's an incredible wealth of wildlife to see in the private areas, and most guests opt to stay within their concession to enjoy the more intimate encounters on offer.

 The Singita Concession is situated on the remote and mountainous border with Mozambique, at the confluence of two rivers.
 This over 16,000-hectare concession boasts possibly the highest concentration of wildlife in the park and is home to two of the finest lodges on the continent – Singita Lebombo and Singita Sweni.

 Farther north you will find the Makuleke Concession, named after the Makuleke people, to whom the land has been returned and who benefit from any profits from tourism.
-This remote and seldom-visited part of the park is over 24,000 hectares in extent and is home to almost 80 per cent of its biodiversity.
+This remote and seldom-visited part of the park is over 24,000 hectares in extent and is home to almost 80 per-cent of its biodiversity.
 Big-game sightings are certainly good, but the main attraction of this area is its feeling of true wilderness.
 A recent flood has meant that there is now only one high-end option – The Outpost.